ibmdb/node-ibm_db/README.md

 If ibm_db is returning SQL1042C error while connecting to server, use "Authentication=SERVER" in connection string.
 It should avoid the error.
 Alternatively, you can set Authentication in db2cli.ini file or db2dsdriver.cfg file too.
+This error mostly comes due to presence of multiple copy of db2 client or gskit library in the system.
+Run db2level command and it shows path other than `ibm_db\installer\clidriver`, set IBM_DB_HOME to this path and reinstall ibm_db.
+If you have `C:\Program Files\IBM\gsk8` directory on windows, remove it from PATH env var and if possible, rename it.

 ### code-set conversion error
 If Informix server is not enabled for UNICODE clients or some code-set object